I’m a latecomer to the goodness of pine nuts for some reason. I discovered them while researching homemade pesto recipes earlier this year.

 6 Reasons Pine Nuts are Important to a Healthy Diet

-- They are rich in oleic acid, a monounsaturated fat that helps lower back cholesterol in the body and bolster good cholesterol.
+They are rich in oleic acid, a monounsaturated fat that helps lower bad cholesterol in the body and bolsters good cholesterol.

-- It contains an essential fatty acid known as pinolenic acid, which research has shown can curb appetite.
-This is an ideal snack in-between meals.
+It contains an essential fatty acid known as pinolenic acid, which research has shown can curb appetite.
+This is an ideal snack for in-between meals.

-- They are gluten free and suitable for all diet plans unless you have a nut allergy.
+Pine nuts are gluten-free and suitable for all diet plans unless you have a nut allergy.

 How to Toast Pine Nuts